 What size is the oil drain plug for the Ford F-150?

-• 2004–2008: 4.6L uses 14 mm, 5.4L uses 16 mm
+• 2004-2008: 4.6L uses 14 mm; 5.4L uses 16 mm

-• 2009–2014: 3.5L EcoBoost uses 15 mm, 5.0L uses 16 mm
+• 2009-2014: 3.5L EcoBoost uses 15 mm; 5.0L Coyote uses 16 mm

-• 2015–present: 2.7L EcoBoost, 3.3L, and 3.5L EcoBoost use 15 mm; 5.0L uses 16 mm
+• 2015-present: 2.7L EcoBoost, 3.3L, and 3.5L EcoBoost use 15 mm; 5.0L Coyote uses 16 mm

 What size is the oil drain plug for the Ford Mustang?

-The 2.3L EcoBoost uses 15 mm; the 3.7L V6 and 5.0L Coyote engines use 16 mm.
+The 2.3L EcoBoost uses 15 mm.
+The 3.7L V6 (2011-2017) and 5.0L Coyote engines use 16 mm.

 What size is the oil drain plug for the Honda Accord?

-The 1.5T uses 14 mm; the 2.0T, 2.4L, and V6 engines use 17 mm.
+The 1.5T uses 14 mm.
+The 2.0T, 2.4L, and V6 engines use 17 mm.

 What size is the oil drain plug for the Honda Civic?

-The 1.8L and 2.0L engines use a 17 mm drain plug.
+The 1.8L and 2.0L engines (2006-present) both use a 17 mm drain plug.

 What size is the oil drain plug for the Jeep Grand Cherokee?